Filtering higher-order datasets: The filtering approach

 \subsection{Disconnected filterings}

-It is common that despite the original dataset being fully connected, the filtered dataset is not and we can deal with this in several ways.
+It is common that despite the original dataset being fully connected, the filtered dataset is not, and we can deal with this in several ways.

 First, we note that many higher-order measures are not dependent on the dataset being fully connected.
-For example, degree assortativity and modularity are aggregated over nodes and edges without any dependence on whether the dataset is connected or not.
+For example, degree assortativity and modularity are aggregated over nodes and edges without any dependence on the connectedness of the dataset.
 Similarly, the degree of a node simply measures the number of hyperedges of which that node is a member.

 This is not always the case, however.
 Several measures of centrality~\cite{benson_three_2019,tudisco_node_2021} require the dataset to be connected.
 These eigenvector-based methods require a single connected component, although one can look at each connected component individually and determine the relative centrality of each node in that component.
 Alternatively, one can consider a regularized version of that metric, just as PageRank \cite{brin_anatomy_1998} is similar to eigenvector centrality and does not require the network to be connected.
 Likewise, in the case of community detection, when the dataset is not fully connected, there are several well-established ways to label isolated nodes and nodes not contained within the giant component~\cite{peixoto_bayesian_2019}.